apache/flink-web/how-to-contribute.md

 1. Building a new release candidate and starting a vote (usually for 72 hours).
 2. Testing the release candidate and voting (`+1` if no issues were found, `-1` if the release candidate has issues).
-3. Going back to step 1 if the release candidate had issues otherwise we publish the release.
+3. Going back to step 1 if the release candidate had issues.
+Otherwise we publish the release.

 Our wiki contains a page that summarizes the [test procedure for a release](https://cwiki.apache.org/confluence/display/FLINK/Releasing).
 Release testing is a big effort if done by a small group of people but can be easily scaled out to more people.
 The Flink community encourages everybody to participate in the testing of a release candidate.
 By testing a release candidate, you can ensure that the next Flink release is working properly for your setup and help to improve the quality of releases.